Backup and restore GpsGate Server

 - Franson NMEA Service

 - opt (except the content of the "opt\gpsgate\messagebus" subfolder)

 Note: every time you install or update a plugin, the GpsGate Server files needs to be backed up.

 Restore GpsGate on a new server

 In the new server, perform the following steps:

-1. Start the installer of Gpsgate (make sure you install the latest version from this URL).
+1. Start the GpsGate installer (make sure you install the latest version downloaded from this link).

-2. When you reach this step in the installation, CANCEL it by clicking on Cancel.
+2. When you reach this step in the installation click on Cancel.

 - C:\GpsGateInstall\GpsGateServer\Franson NMEA Service

-Now you have a new installer with the correct files!!
+Now you have a new installer with the correct files to start the installation.

-Cluster installations need to be performed on-demand, please contact support if you need such an install.
+- Cluster installations need to be performed on demand, please contact support in that case.